Skip to main contentSkip to navigation

 HMO Mortgage

-A specialized mortgage product designed for Houses in Multiple Occupation properties.
+A specialised mortgage product designed for Houses in Multiple Occupation properties.

 Interest Coverage Ratio (ICR)